-- it should be included in the survey and inventory of Brownfield sites; or - > other actions should be taken to determine if any contaminant releases, past or present, should be assessed and possibly remediated or addressed in some way.
+In other actions should be taken to determine if any contaminant releases, past or present, should be assessed and possibly remediated or addressed in some way.

-Such requests can be a valuable source of information and can lead to sites added to the Brownfield Inventory and further assessment and cleanup actions by the TRP, the U.S. EPA or other appropriate agency or party.
+Such requests can be a valuable source of information and can lead to sites added to the Brownfield Inventory and further assessment and cleanup actions by the TRP, the U.S. EPA, AK-DEC or other appropriate agency or party.